Earnhardt rises as NASCAR's conscience in farewell season

 He is headed to the broadcast booth and will join NBC Sports Group’s coverage of stock car racing next year.
 Junior unleashed with a live mic for 20 Cup races next season should make for must-see TV for race fans.

-Worried about sponsors or alienating a dwindling fan base, most drivers don’t have the desire or clout to speak out on much more than if the car felt loose or tight headed into a turn.
+Worried about sponsors or alienating a dwindling fan base, or perhaps because they agree with their owners, most drivers don’t have the desire or clout to speak out on much more than if the car felt loose or tight headed into a turn.

 Not Earnhardt.
 He opines on the sport each week on his “Dale Jr Download” podcast, and on his latest episode, he took aim at the “same tired stigma” NASCAR has faced over its racial and political overtones.
 When two race team owners threatened to fire employees who refused to stand for the national anthem, Earnhardt, who has 26 career victories, including the 2004 and 2014 Daytona 500, said he refused to judge athletes who take a knee in protest.